 Root canals are dental procedures performed when the pulp inside of your tooth is infected with bacteria.
 This is usually a result of injury or a cavity that was never addressed.
 If such an infected is left untreated, it usually gets to the point where your tooth has to be extracted.

-Has your dentist recommended a root canal?
-Knowing the steps of a root canal may relieve some of your anxiety.
+Has your dentist recommended a root canal surgery?
+Knowing the steps of a root canal may relieve some of your dental anxiety.

 Detailed Steps of a Root Canal

 The first step of this four-step process is preparing your tooth.
 The first thing your dentist will do is numb the area that the procedure will be carried out on.
 You may feel a pinching sensation when the needle enters your gums but the feeling will fade as the numbing solution comes into effect.
 After making sure you don’t feel pain around the area, your dentist will put a dental dam on your tooth.
 This small sheet of rubber isolates your tooth and keeps it separated from the rest of your mouth so that it doesn’t get wet and contaminated during the procedure.

 At this point, an opening will be made inside your tooth.
 A tiny drill is usually used to open up a hole in the top portion of your tooth.
 Your dentist will then clean or scrape out the damaged and diseased parts of your pulp.
 The inner chamber will be shaped with some tools and rinsed with clean water to get out any residue.
 An antimicrobial solution is usually used as well to eliminate any of the lingering bacteria and reduce the risk of reinfection.

 After the hole in your tooth has been cleaned and dried, it’s time for it to be filled.
 Gutta-percha, a root canal filling material, is used.
 Your dentist will then either seal the opening with a temporary or a permanent crown.